 - President Jefferson appointed William C. C. Claiborne governor of the Louisiana Territory.
-Claiborne's second-in-command was General James Wilkinson, an unprincipled man who would later conspire with Aaron Burr. - Many administrative decisions regarding the Louisiana Territory became a compromise between American ideas and French and Spanish colonial influence. - Louisiana became a haven for outlaws and filibusterers such as Aaron Burr, the former vice president who had killed Alexander Hamilton in a duel.
+In 1804, importing slaves into Louisiana became Claiborne's second-in-command was General James Wilkinson, an unprincipled man who would later conspire with Aaron Burr. - Many administrative decisions regarding the Louisiana Territory became a compromise between American ideas and French and Spanish colonial influence. - Louisiana became a haven for outlaws and filibusterers such as Aaron Burr, the former vice president who had killed Alexander Hamilton in a duel.
 Burr's exact plans are unclear, but before they could be carried out, General Wilkinson betrayed Burr.
 The former vice president was tried and acquitted of conspiracy.